-So it's not really about eating less carbs but rather eating more protein that may help you to lose bodyweight.
-Of course, excess protein that is not used for energy in the absence of carbs can be stored as bodyfat if you live a sedentary lifestyle.
-Thus, be sure to exercise regularly in conjunction with bumping up your protein intake to lose bodyweight and bodyfat the healthy way.
+So it's not really about eating less carbs but rather eating more protein and fat that may help you to lose bodyweight.
+Of course, excess protein and fat that is not used for energy in the absence of carbs can be stored as bodyfat if you live a sedentary lifestyle.
+Thus, be sure to exercise regularly in conjunction with bumping up your protein and fat intake to lose bodyweight and bodyfat the healthy way.

 Sprinting is guaranteed to burn bodyfat, particularly when performed in the morning before eating breakfast.
 Sprinting is a superb fat-fighting exercise because it involves short bursts of energy, significantly elevating your metabolic rate.
 The recommended manner in which to perform sprints is in an interval fashion with progressive intensity levels as your body adapts to the training stimulus.
 Never jump right in to full-on sprints at maximum intensity (e.g., 100% HRR) until your body has adapted.
 Best to gradually work up to intensity levels which are at submaximal intensities (e.g., 70 to 90% HRR).
 Be sure to take it slow and work up to increased intensity levels.
 Besides intensity level, consider the frequency and duration of your sprints.
 Better to be conservative on these aspects as well.
 Twice per week at 30 to 45 minutes is adequate to achieve fat-burning results when sprinting.
 Only sprint on a cushioned surface such as a running track, artificial turf or grass--avoid pavement to spare your hip and knee joints.
 Lastly, be sure to wear a good pair of running shoes with a flat sole--minimus New Balance shoes are ideal.